 BrightFocus Foundation is a premier source of private research funding to defeat Alzheimer’s, macular degeneration, and glaucoma.
-Through investing in an ongoing research portfolio of 181 projects, we are working toward cures for the medical conditions we all fear most: loss of mind and loss of sight.
+Through investing in an ongoing research portfolio of more than 220 awards, we are working toward cures for the medical conditions we all fear most: loss of mind and loss of sight.
 Our public awareness efforts share the latest research findings and best practices with families impacted by these diseases.

 Our talented, dedicated team brings together a wide range of talents and disciplines to advance our mission of ending diseases of mind and sight.
 We hope you will consider joining us at BrightFocus.

 Position Title: Director of Scientific Programs, Neuroscience

 The Director of Scientific Programs, Neuroscience (DSPN) is responsible for the scientific execution of the annual BrightFocus research pre- and post-award programs for Alzheimer’s Disease Research (ADR), which includes both the ‘core’ and ‘special opportunities’ grants, as well as any other separate ‘lane’ of grants or other scientific granting medium that are assigned by the VPSA.
 The primary responsibilities of the DSPN are to ensure a high level of scientific accountability within the BrightFocus award programs, and to foster strong relationships with the scientific community.
 The DSPN is responsible for supporting communications and fundraising efforts by leveraging these relationships to meet program goals of the organization.
 In addition, the DSPN will work with internal stakeholders to pivot messaging and help further develop BrightFocus’ role as a thought leader and trusted resource.
 This includes informing senior leadership and management about opportunities and any potential issues.
 On occasion, the DSPN may be asked by VPSA to participate in BrightFocus organization-wide/inter-departmental initiatives and activities.